"Much like its sister nation, Ulkran is

 The secondary gate of Ulkran which faces Avar.

 The Bridge of Mazkardon

-The largest bridge in the nation of Ulkran is a tremendous structure which spans the Chasm of Mazkardon, a crack in the deep underworld which is 1200 feet across and over 8 kilometers deep.
+The largest bridge in the nation of Ulkran is a tremendous structure which spans the Chasm of Mazkardon, a crack in the deep underworld which is 400 meters across and over 8 kilometers deep.
 The bridge itself consists of three levels - a road on top and a two central corridors within.
 The bridge also houses several hundred chambers throughout its structure.
 About 5000 dwarves live in the Bridge of Mazkardon.
 The Bridge of Mazkardon separated the north districts of Ulkran from the south districts.

 The Great Hanging Tower of Mirat

 At the heart of the South Districts, in the deepest level, is the great Hanging Tower of Mirat.
 This architectural wonder is the pride of the nation.
 The great Hanging Tower is actually the remains of a tremendous stone column.
 The bottom crumbled to rubble long ago during the World Storm.
 It hangs from the ceiling of a huge vertical cavern.
 The cavern is about one kilometer wide and more than a two kilometers deep.
 The Hanging Tower is a great shaft of stone about 500 meters in diameter and over 800 meters in height.
 Dozens of skybridges connect the Hanging Tower to the walls of the cavern.
 However, the weight of this colossus is entirely supported from the ceiling.